Brava, a smart oven maker with big names attached, just sold to an industrial equipment company – TechCrunch

 TC: This was a young company.
 Why turn around and sell it?

-JP: The company itself is four years-old and we’ve had product available in market for one year.
+JP: The company itself is four years old and we’ve had product available in market for one year.
 We’ve been venture funded to date and had the option to continue raising growth capital or merge with Middleby Corporation.
 Brava’s mission has always been to enable everyone to cook delicious, healthy home-cooked food with minimal time and effort, and we believe the fastest way to achieve this bold goal is through a strategic partnership with someone who can help make that happen.

 TC: How did Brava and Middleby come together?
 Who brokered the first conversation?
 Was Brava talking with anyone else?